The changing face of television is us

 Boy, was that stupid.
 The advantage of the iPod – other than its mobility – is that we choose the songs.

-The same thing is happening in TV.
+The same thing is happening in television.
 The market is demanding that we must have access to all NCAA Tournament games.
 (Because we could view them on the Internet, anyway.)
 Netflix, the current leader in streaming video with 63% of the market, threatens every TV network (including HBO, FX, AMC and the rest) by offering original programming we can watch at any time and more easily.
-And the Time Warner app, while similar to other providers’ apps and limited in scope, demonstrates that we are not too far along from watching TV solely from a device sitting in our laps.
+And the Time Warner app, while similar to other providers’ apps and limited in scope, demonstrates that we are not too far along from watching television solely from a device sitting in our laps.

 As a gadget nut, I welcome those days.
 I’m also interested that the providers are joining the fray, although the cable companies may be entering it too late.
 The Time Warner app is merely a dip in the pool.
 You have to be at home to watch and the number of channels are limited.
 That means the more aggressive providers, like Netflix, will pass them by.

 The lesson: Listen to your audience, or they may just find a way around you.
 That is, of course, defined as market trends, but it also means you must be willing to adapt to change, including the changes that are existing within the customer, to survive.
 It’s the reason why so many companies and brands – Blockbuster?
-Kodak? – are becoming as extinct as the rabbit ears on the top of a TV set.
+Kodak? – are becoming as extinct as the rabbit ears on the top of a television set.